brandonhyc/note_collection/基础笔记/HTML_CSS_JS/HTML.md

 ### doctype tag
 The Instruction for using HTML5

+### 必考 HTML5有哪些新特性
+    1. new Api: Geolocation, drag, drop
+    2. friendly Elements:  article footer header nav section
+    3. new elements: canvas, video, audio
+    4. localStorage, sessionStorage
+    5. simplified syntax

+### HTML4 vs HTML5
+remove: ``` font, basefont, big, strike, center, tt, frame, noframes, frameset ```<br>
+new: ```nav, article, section, footer, header, audio, video, canvas, figure, datalist ```

 ### Uses of HTML
 Publish online documents with headings, texts, tables, lists, photos, etc.
 Retrieve online information via hypertext links.
 Design forms for conducting transactions with remote services, for use in searching for information, making reservations, ordering products, etc.

+### uses of <meta>
+meta tag is for setting up the metadata for html document.
+It can be used to set up the viewport which is user's visible area.

 ## <a> uses
 ### How to set an email link